Prussian Reform Movement: Agricultural reforms

 Agriculture was reformed across Europe at this time, though in different ways and in different phases.
-The usefulness of existing agricultural methods came into doubt and so the Ancien Régime's and Holy Roman Empire's agricultural structures were abolished.
+The usefulness of existing agricultural methods came into doubt and so the ancien régimes and Holy Roman Empire's agricultural structures were abolished.
 Peasants were freed and became landowners; and services and corvées were abolished.
 Private landownership also led to the breakdown of common lands – that is, to the usage of woods and meadows 'in common'.
 These communal lands were mostly given to lords in return for lands acquired by the peasants.
 Some meadow reforms had already taken place in some parts of Prussia before 1806, such as the freeing of the peasants on royal lands in the 18th century, though this freeing only fully came into force in 1807.

 The landowning nobility successfully managed to oppose similar changes.
 The government had to confront aristocratic resistance even to the pre-1806 reforms, which became considerable.
 The Gesindeordnung of 1810 was certainly notable progress for servants compared to that proposed in the General State Laws, but still remained conservative and favourable to the nobility.
 The nobility's opposition to this also led to several privileges being saved from abolition.
 The rights of the police and the courts were controlled more strongly by the state, but not totally abolished like religious and scholarly patrongage, hunting rights and fiscal privileges.
 Unlike the reforms in the Kingdom of Bavaria, the nobles were not asked to justify their rank.
 The reformers made compromises, but the nobility were unable to block the major changes brought by the reforms' central points.